 If you've been considering a career as a fitness trainer, now is the time to get started.
 People are more interested than ever in taking charge of their health, and that’s causing a continued boom in personal training.

-Boasting a competitive salary and a potential for 24% annual growth expected for at least the next three years, aspiring fitness professionals can anticipate opportunity within this growing field.
+Boasting a competitive salary and a potential for 10 percent annual growth expected for at least the next ten years, aspiring fitness professionals can anticipate opportunity within this growing field.
 Curious about what the field of personal training has to offer?
 Let's start with the basics.

 3 Intriguing Personal Training Statistics